-Currently, South Africans consume up to two to three times their recommended daily salt allowance of 5g, with the sources of this dietary salt intake split between salt from processed foods and discretionary salt.
-More than half (55%) of the salt South Africans consume comes from packaged foods, which contain hidden salts.
-Forty-five per cent of salt consumed is discretionary salt – added during cooking and at the table.
+Currently, South Africans consume up to 2-3 times their recommended daily salt allowance of 5g, with the sources of this dietary salt intake split between salt from processed foods and discretionary salt.
+More than half (55%) of the salt South Africans consume comes from packaged foods, which contain hidden salts and 45% of salt consumed is discretionary salt – added during cooking and at the table.

-In line with the WHO’s global allowance of less than 5g salt per day, we at Unilever have committed to reducing salt levels in our food portfolio to ensure that, by 2020, 75% of our food portfolio meets salt levels that enable a salt intake of 5g per day.
+In line with the WHO’s global salt allowance of less than 5 g salt per day, we at Unilever have committed to reducing salt levels in our food portfolio to ensure that by 2020, 75% of our food portfolio meets salt levels that enable a salt intake of 5g per day.

 He, F. J., Campbell, N. R., and MacGregor, G. A. (2012).
 Reducing salt intake to prevent hypertension and cardiovascular disease.
 Revista Panamericana de Salud Pública, 32, pp. 293-300.

 Eksteen, G. and Mungal-Singh, V. (2015).
 Salt intake in South Africa: a current perspective.
 Journal of Endocrinology, Metabolism and Diabetes of South Africa, 20(1), pp. 9-14